-Sleep is vital to a patient’s overall health and feeling of wellbeing.
+Sleep is vital to a patient’s overall health and feeling of well-being.
 There is emerging evidence tying sleep disturbances and insomnia disorders to increased cardiometabolic morbidity and mortality.
 Due to the hyperarousal state, patients with insomnia have a higher incidence of hypertension, type 2 diabetes, and acute myocardial infarction.
 These states mostly relate to the hypercortisolemia effect of insomnia by way of causing stress.
 Other studies show a correlation between insomnia and neurocognitive decline; this includes impairments in memory, executive functions, and attention.
-These impairments overtime then give way to developing psychiatric disorders such as depression, anxiety, and even suicide.
-The long term prognosis, however, of short term insomnia is very good if interventions and treatments are made appropriately and promptly.
+These impairments over time give way to developing psychiatric disorders such as depression, anxiety, and even suicide.
+The long-term prognosis, however, of short-term insomnia is very good if interventions and treatments are made appropriately and promptly.

 - Dependence on medication to sleep

 - Psychiatric disorders such as anxiety and depression

 - Cardiovascular disease